-Introduction to Technology Grade 6 | one semester
+Introduction to Technology

 Students study the resources of all technology, including tools, energy, materials, people, time, information and systems.
 They investigate the impacts of technology by identifying emerging technologies and predicting future technological changes.
 The problem-solving process is utilized, and students produce small products using measuring, drawing and basic hand tool operations skills.
 They also work in teams using computers to explore rocketry, space, robotics and other forms of technology.